truezerox/truezerox/README.md

 - 👯 I’m looking to collaborate on Java or Kotlin
 - 🤔 I’m looking for help with Kotlin
 - 💬 Ask me about Server sided problems windows or linux problems, Web Development
-- 📫 How to reach me:
+- 📫 How to reach me:Discord: zerox#4448
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...